This blog may contain affiliate links. Read our disclosure policy for more info.

 The Hill Cottage is a gorgeous family-owned hotel located right next to Victoria Park.
 If you are looking for a comfortable and affordable stay in central Nuwara Eliya consider staying here!

-The truth is that I enjoyed the views of the town and surrounding mountains more from Lover’s Leap Waterfall than I did the actual waterfall.
-There are definitely better waterfalls in Sri Lanka but if you have some spare time on your hands, check it out anyways.
+The truth is, the drive to the waterfall is much more beautiful than the falls themselves.
+However, I did visit during the dry season so there’s wasn’t much water flowing at the waterfall.
+There are definitely better waterfalls in Sri Lanka, but if you have some spare time on your hands, check it out anyways.

-You can hike to the waterfall in about 40 minutes, or get a tuk-tuk to drive up the majority of the way so you only have to walk 5 minutes.
+You can hike to the waterfall in around 40 minutes from Nuwara Eliya.
+Or, get a tuk-tuk to drive up the majority of the way so you only have to walk 5 minutes.
 Lover’s Leap Waterfall is a little tricky to find so be sure to use Google Maps.

 Galway’s Land National Park is a small national park within Nuwara Eliya city limits that was created to preserve the unique ecosystem here.
 It is a popular place for bird watchers to go as there are more than 20 rare bird species that can be found in the park.